milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 The CCPA also provides the right to request information about how Google collects, uses, and discloses your personal information.
 And it gives you the right to access your information and request that Google delete that information.
 Finally, the CCPA provides the right to not be discriminated against for exercising your privacy rights.

 We describe the choices you have to manage your privacy and data across Google’s services in Your privacy controls.
 You can exercise your rights by using these controls, which allow you to access, review, update and delete your information, as well as export and download a copy of it.
 When you use them, we’ll validate your request by verifying that you’re signed in to your Google Account.
 If you have questions or requests related to your rights under the CCPA, you (or your authorized agent) can also contact Google.
+You can also find more information on Google’s handling of CCPA requests.

 The CCPA requires a description of data practices using specific categories.
 This table uses these categories to organize the information in this Privacy Policy.